Fobbing: History

 St. Michael's Church is renowned for its historic association with the smuggling trade.
 At one time the church was near the waterfront of Fobbing Harbour.
 Smugglers sailed up Fobbing Creek guided by the distinctive church tower but after the great flood of 1 February 1953, the creek and harbour were sealed up by a dyke and drained.
 Underneath the church there are claimed to be many tunnels which were used by smugglers in the 14th century.

-On 1 April 1936 the parish was abolished to form Thurrock, part also went to Lee Chapel.
+On 1 April 1936 the parish was abolished to form Thurrock; part also went to Lee Chapel.

 Public house

-The White Lion public house is situated at the top of Lion Hill.
+The White Lion public house is at the top of Lion Hill.